Depth of vertices with high degree in random recursive trees: Abstract

-where $\mu=1-(\log_2 e)/2$, $\sigma^2=1-(\log_2 e)/4$, $(P_i,i \ge 1)$ is a Poisson point process on $\mathbb{Z}$ and $(N_i,i \ge 1)$ is a vector of independent standard Gaussians.
-We additionally establish joint normality for the depths of uniformly random vertices in $T_n$, which extends results from \cite{Devroye88, Mahmoud91}.
-The joint holds even if the random vertices are conditioned to have large degree, provided the normalization is adjusted accordingly.
+where $\mu=1-(\log_2 e)/2$, $\sigma^2=1-(\log_2 e)/4$, $(P_i,i \ge 1)$ is a Poisson point process on $\mathbb{Z}$ and $(N_i,i \ge 1)$ is a sequence of independent standard Gaussians.
+We additionally establish joint normality for the depths of finitely many uniformly random vertices in $T_n$, which extends results from Devroye in 1988 and Mahmoud in 1991.
+The joint limit holds even if the random vertices are conditioned to have large degree; in particular, both the mean and variance of the conditional depths remain of orden $\ln n$.

-Our results are based on a simple relationship between random recursive trees and Kingman's $n$-coalescent; a utility that seems to have been largely overlooked.
+Our results are based on a $n!$-to-1 correspondence between (a representation of) Kingman's $n$-coalescent and random recursive trees; a utility that was observed in work by Pittel 1994 and recovered by Addario-Berry and the author in 2018.